laffra/feynman/README.md

     print("Ran for", time.time() - when, "seconds")
 ```

-The `db` module runs the same as before, but `explain.py` now draws the program state, while `test/db.py` is running, in an easy to understand diagram:
+The end result is that the `db` module runs the same as before.
+However, `explain.py` now draws the program state, while `test/db.py` is running, in an easy to understand diagram:

 | ![A Feynman animation of test/db.py showing how data is moved between two databases](images/example.gif?raw=true "Title") |
 | --- |